Allegorical interpretations of Genesis: Church historians on allegorical interpretation of Genesis

-The literalist reading of some contemporary Christians maligns the allegorical or mythical interpretation of Genesis as a belated attempt to reconcile science with the biblical account.
+The literalist reading of some contemporary Christians and New Atheists maligns the allegorical or mythical interpretation of Genesis as a belated attempt to reconcile science with the biblical account.
 They maintain that the story of origins had always been interpreted literally until modern science (and, specifically, biological evolution) arose and challenged it.
 This view is not the consensus view, however, as demonstrated below:

 According to Rowan Williams: "[For] most of the history of Christianity there's been an awareness that a belief that everything depends on the creative act of God, is quite compatible with a degree of uncertainty or latitude about how precisely that unfolds in creative time."

 Some religious historians consider that biblical literalism came about with the rise of Protestantism; before the Reformation, the Bible was not usually interpreted in a completely literal way.
 Stanley Jaki, a Benedictine priest and theologian who is also a distinguished physicist, states in his Bible and Science:

 However, the Russian Orthodox hieromonk Seraphim Rose has argued that leading Orthodox saints such as Basil the Great, Gregory the Theologian, John Chrysostom and Ephraim the Syrian believed that Genesis should be treated as a historical account.